Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

 # tequ-proto4-rpi-app
  Raspberry PI 5 application to read and process data from Xsens acceleration&GNSS sensor unit.
-Data is streamed to Web dashboard (proto.tequ.fi) via Websocket.
+ - Data is streamed to Web dashboard (proto.tequ.fi) via Websocket

- Local logging can be enabled from Local UI.
-Data is sent to Tequ MQTT broker.
-Logging and data sending is only done if GNSS status is valid.
+ - Local logging can be enabled from Local UI
+ - Data is sent to Tequ MQTT broker
+ - Logging and data sending is only done if GNSS status is valid

 Editor address: http://localhost:1880 / http://RPI_IP:1880